 The New York City-based Simons Foundation works to advance the frontiers of research in mathematics and the basic sciences.

-See the Simons Foundation website for complete program guidelines and application instructions.
+See the Simons Foundation website for complete program guidelines, application instructions, and a list of current BTI program awardees.